sshb4/RemoteRepo2450/journal.md

 Being familiar with a tool and being good at it is a good enough reason for using it.
 Technology choices are usually not the issue in failed projects, its usually people problems.

 Making decisions between various trade-offs: speed vs storage, etc.

+CS3005

+Exam will be adding code directly to the codebase.

+- Be familiar with what is in the files.
+- Loop through image and add these things, be familiar with the double for loop.
+- Be familiar with what things call other things, between files etc, how it's laid out.

+View practice exam in announcements.

+He will give partial credit even on the all or nothing.
+Seems maybe better to do the 100 point, not the 35/65.

 --------------